-James Nicholson is a senior managing director in the Paris office of FTI Consulting and a member of the firm’s International Arbitration practice.
-Since 1996 James has focused on finding practical solutions and providing independent expertise in relation to complex unstructured business, valuation, economic, and financial problems, in contentious and non-contentious contexts.
+James Nicholson is a Senior Managing Director in the Paris office of FTI Consulting and a member of the firm’s International Arbitration practice.
+Since 1996 Mr. Nicholson has focused on finding practical solutions and providing independent expertise in relation to complex unstructured business, valuation, economic, and financial problems, in contentious and non-contentious contexts.

-James has testified before International Centre for Settlement of Investment Disputes and International Chamber of Commerce tribunals on behalf of claimants and respondents across a wide range of industries and issues.
-A tribunal recently awarded a claimant more than $500m based on the damages testimony of James and a colleague.
-James is currently acting as expert for separate claimants in the media and energy sectors seeking damages greater than $1bn, is working with a respondent facing claims of a similar level, and is supporting a government in a multi-billion dollar acquisition in the telecoms sector.
+Mr. Nicholson has testified before International Centre for Settlement of Investment Disputes and International Chamber of Commerce tribunals on behalf of claimants and respondents across a wide range of industries and issues.
+A tribunal recently awarded a claimant more than $500m based on the damages testimony of Mr. Nicholson and a colleague.
+Mr. Nicholson is currently acting as expert for separate claimants in the media and energy sectors seeking damages greater than $1bn, is working with a respondent facing claims of a similar level, and is supporting a government in a multi-billion dollar acquisition in the telecoms sector.

-James is a member of the Standing Committee of the ICC’s Centre for Expertise.
-James is a frequent presenter at industry conferences, often presents to law firms on damages and expert issues, and has acted as a expert witness at advocacy workshops organised by the Foundation for International Arbitration Advocacy (FIAA) and with a number of individual law firms.
+Mr. Nicholson is Chairman of the Standing Committee of the ICC’s Centre for Expertise.
+Mr. Nicholson is a frequent presenter at industry conferences, often presents to law firms on damages and expert issues, and has acted as an expert witness at advocacy workshops organised by the Foundation for International Arbitration Advocacy (FIAA) and with a number of individual law firms.

-James relocated to Paris from London in 2007.
-Between 1996 and 2003 James worked as a consultant for a blue chip strategy consulting firm.
-From 2007 to 2012 James was a non-executive Director of F&C Zircon, a hedge fund managed by F&C Asset Management, a leading UK-based investment management group.
+Mr. Nicholson relocated to Paris from London in 2007.
+Between 1996 and 2003 he worked as a consultant for a blue chip strategy consulting firm.
+From 2007 to 2012 Mr. Nicholson was a non-executive Director of F&C Zircon, a hedge fund managed by F&C Asset Management, a leading UK-based investment management group.

-The CFA Institute has awarded James the right to use the Chartered Financial Analyst designation.
-James holds a Master in Public Policy degree from Harvard University’s Kennedy School of Government, where he was a Fulbright Scholar and focused his studies on business, government, and finance.
-James was awarded first class honours in his BA from Oxford University in Philosophy, Politics, and Economics.
+The CFA Institute has awarded Mr. Nicholson the right to use the Chartered Financial Analyst designation.
+Mr. Nicholson holds a Master in Public Policy degree from Harvard University’s Kennedy School of Government, where he was a Fulbright Scholar and focused his studies on business, government, and finance.
+Mr. Nicholson was awarded first class honours in his BA from Oxford University in Philosophy, Politics, and Economics.